- Search The Registry

 - About Us

 William Gray III

 *William Gray III was born on this date in 1941.
 He was a Black politician and minister.

 William Herbert Gray III was born in Baton Rouge, Louisiana, but grew up in St. Augustine, Florida, where his father was president of Florida Normal and Industrial Institute (later renamed Florida A and M University), and later in North Philadelphia, Pennsylvania where he graduated from Simon Gratz High School.
-He attended Franklin & Marshall College, where he received a bachelor's degree in 1963.
-He went on to obtain a master's in divinity from Drew Theological Seminary in 1966 and a master's in theology from Princeton Theological Seminary in 1970.
-Gray received a L.H.D. from Bates College in 1994.
+He attended Franklin & Marshall College, receiving a bachelor's degree in 1963.
+He obtained a master's in divinity from Drew Theological Seminary in 1966 and a master's in theology from Princeton Theological Seminary in 1970.
+Gray received an L.H.D. from Bates College in 1994.
 In 1972, Gray succeeded his father as the senior minister at Bright Hope Baptist Church in Philadelphia.

 Gray resigned unexpectedly from Congress in 1991 to serve as president of the United Negro College Fund from 1991 to 2004.
 The move was considered surprising and prompted speculation that it may have been connected with an investigation into alleged campaign finance violations by the Gray team.
 A Pennsylvania Senate seat had been left vacant when Senator John Heinz was killed in a plane crash.
-Major-party candidates were chosen by the party committees because it was too late for a primary.
-The speculation was that Attorney General Dick Thornburgh struck a deal with Gray, who not only had been the subject of an investigation into campaign finance irregularities but also a grand jury investigation into his church's financial dealings.
+The party committees chose major-party candidates because it was too late for a primary.
+The speculation was that Attorney General Dick Thornburgh struck a deal with Gray, who had been the subject of an investigation into campaign finance irregularities and a grand jury investigation into his church's financial dealings.
 Gray did not run.